 Gamification Isn’t the Same Thing as Gaming

 Don’t panic.
-Gamification doesn’t mean putting your employees in front of Playstation consoles with controllers in their hands.
+Gamification doesn’t mean putting your employees in front of gaming consoles with controllers in their hands.
 In fact, gaming and gamification share only one major trait.
 They involve completing tasks to obtain rewards.

 An employee communication app can use gamification to encourage peer-to-peer competition, improve engagement levels, and track learning progress.
 In fact, you’re probably already familiar with gamification.